 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

 This quick vegan dessert recipe is so simple, it can hardly be called a recipe at all.

 Simply peel a banana and add it along with plant milk, vanilla, cocoa powder, and ice to a blender.

 Just a quick spin in a blender is all this recipe needs.
-You don’t need a high power blender, because any of them will do.
+You don’t need a high-power blender, because any of them will do.
 More powerful blenders like my Vitamix will make these smoother but are not necessary.

 One thing that I like to do is keep frozen bananas in my freezer.
 When my local grocery store sets those bags of ugly ripe bananas out for $1.99, I grab them up.
-At home, I peel them and place in a gallon-sized freezer bag and put in the freezer.
+At home, I peel them and place in a gallon-sized freezer bag and put them in the freezer.

 We all know that the ugliest bananas are the sweetest, and that’s terrific in a smoothie like this because no other sweetener is needed.
 The banana takes care of it!